 Looking for something different to do this weekend we have a list of Bizarre Los Angeles Museums that just might do the trick.
-Most of these museums are located in and around Hollywood so its possible to visit several of them in one day.
+Most of these museums are located in and around Hollywood so it is possible to visit several of them in one day.

 Valley Relics Museum